Zinc Ricinoleate A30 (30% Solution, e.q. TEGODEO A30)

 2. Stabilizer and Emulsifier

-1. Low Irritation Potential
+1. Low irritant potential

 2. Regulatory Acceptance

-3. Allergenicity and Sensitization
+3. Allergens and Sensitization

 1. Ferrer, M., Comelles, F., & Cunill, F. (1992).
-Zinc Ricinoleate as an Odour Absorber.
+Zinc Ricinoleate as an Odor Absorber.
 A Synergy with Surfactants?
-Journal of Surfactants and Detergents, 1(4), 491–496.
+Journal of Surfactants and Detergents , 1(4), 491–496.

 2. CIR Expert Panel.
 (2007).
 Final Report on the Safety Assessment of Ricinoleic Acid, Castor Oil, Hydrogenated Castor Oil, and Related Ingredients.
-International Journal of Toxicology, 26(Suppl.
+International Journal of Toxicology , 26(Suppl.
 3), 31–77.

 3. Zanetti, S., et al. (2006).
 Comparative evaluation of different deodorant formulations containing Zinc Ricinoleate.
-International Journal of Cosmetic Science, 28(2), 123–129.
+International Journal of Cosmetic Science , 28(2), 123–129.

 4. Appell, M., & Jackson, M. (2009).
 Zinc Salts as Deodorizers in Personal Care Products.
-Cosmetics & Toiletries, 124(5), 45–52.
+Cosmetics & Toiletries , 124(5), 45–52.

 5. Patel, M., et al. (2015).
 Synergistic Effects in Deodorant Formulations Using Zinc Ricinoleate and Natural Botanicals.
-SOFW Journal, 141(10), 40–48.
+SOFW Journal , 141(10), 40–48.

-Mixing method: Please check the instructions above.
+How to mix: Please check the instructions above.

 Usage rate: 1-4%